-- A. ASA-recognized student groups are classified into three categories: Funded and Unfunded. - Funded student groups are student groups as defined above that are that are eligible for and primarily funded by their respective student government funding boards (i.e. groups with majority undergraduate student members are funded by the Undergraduate Association's FinBoard and groups with majority graduate student members are funded by the Graduate Student Council's Funding Board).
-Funded groups are the only ASA-recognized type of group able to apply for UA Finboard or GSC Funding Board funds. - Unfunded student groups are student groups that are funded and sustained by outside parties such as alumni and/or corporate donors, MIT grants, fundraising efforts and the like.
-Unfunded groups may also be sponsored by an academic or administrative unit at MIT, or by an ASA-recognized student group.
+- A. ASA-recognized student groups are classified into two categories: Funded and Unfunded.
+1. Funded student groups are student groups as defined above that are that are eligible for and primarily funded by their respective student government funding boards 2.
+Groups are free to choose and change the funding board they wish to be funded by, based on the specific circumstances of the group. - 3.
+Unfunded student groups are student groups that are funded and sustained by outside parties such as alumni, corporate donors, and MIT grants.
+Unfunded groups may also perform fundraising events or procure funds by other means not listed, however, they must consult the ASA board before doing so.
+Unfunded groups may also be funded by an academic or administrative unit at MIT, or by an ASA-recognized student group.